-Advantage to Researchers:
+The advantage to Researchers:

 These rankings provide some indication of research quality and Impact that have been devised as an inexpensive method for the evaluation of research that can be conducted by individuals that have no expertise in the research areas.

-1.The now defunct Excellence in Research for Australia (ERA) rankings list was discontinued in 2010 due to “ feedback from Research Evaluation Committees that they relied on their own expert knowledge of the quality of research outlets relevant to their discipline ” rather than using a ranking list.
+1.The now-defunct Excellence in Research for Australia (ERA) rankings list was discontinued in 2010 due to “ feedback from Research Evaluation Committees that they relied on their own expert knowledge of the quality of research outlets relevant to their discipline ” rather than using a ranking list.

 2. The uneven nature of the grading across disciplines and the lack of a direct relationship between these grades and bibliometric indicators.